DHL cargo plane crash raises the spectre of Russian sabotage

 Several European and NATO security officials have warned recently that Russian sabotage operations are designed to allow the Kremlin to wage unconventional hybrid warfare against the West without crossing the threshold of triggering NATO’s Article 5 – the military alliance’s collective defence mechanism.

-Whatever the cause of the Vilnius crash, one thing is certain: as Russia ramps up its sabotage operations across the continent, policymakers will need to learn how to combat the Kremlin’s hybrid warfare – and fast.
-The continent as a whole has been lethargic so far in rising to the challenge posed by Russia’s unorthodox and inventive methods.
+Whatever the cause of the Vilnius crash, one thing is certain: as Russia ramps up its sabotage operations across the continent, European policymakers will need to learn how to combat the Kremlin’s hybrid warfare – and fast.
+So far, the continent as a whole has been lethargic in rising to the challenge posed by Russia’s unorthodox and inventive methods.

 There are encouraging signs that western capitals are beginning to formulate a more serious response to these security threats.
 Today, in a speech to the NATO Cyber Defence Conference in London, the Chancellor of the Duchy of Lancaster, Pat McFadden, announced an £8 million investment to create a new national laboratory for AI security research.